AniketKumarC007/NonLinear-Regression/README.md

 # NonLinear-Regression
-Gauss-Newton non-linear regression is an optimization algorithm used to fit non-linear models to data.
-It is a variant of the more general Levenberg-Marquardt algorithm, which combines the steepest descent and Gauss-Newton methods for finding the minimum of a sum of squared errors.

-The Gauss-Newton algorithm is particularly well-suited for non-linear least squares problems, where the objective is to minimize the sum of squared differences between the predicted model values and the observed data.
-The algorithm works by iteratively approximating the non-linear model as a linear function and solving for the model parameters that minimize the residual errors.
+##Gauss-Newton Non-Linear Regression
+This project implements the Gauss-Newton algorithm for non-linear regression in MATLAB.
+The code uses a generic implementation of the algorithm to fit non-linear models to data.

+##Getting Started
+To use this code, you will need to have MATLAB installed on your machine.
+Once you have MATLAB installed, you can download or clone this repository to your local machine.

+##Usage
-To use the Gauss-Newton algorithm for non-linear regression, you typically start by defining a non-linear model that you want to fit to your data.
-This model could be any function that has one or more unknown parameters that need to be estimated from the data.
+To use the code, you will need to modify the jac function to implement the specific non-linear model you want to fit to your data.
+The function takes two input vectors x and y, which represent the independent and dependent variables in your data, respectively.

-You then initialize the parameters to some initial guess values and run the Gauss-Newton algorithm to iteratively refine the parameter estimates.
-At each iteration, the algorithm approximates the non-linear model as a linear function using the current parameter estimates and computes the new estimates by solving a linear least squares problem.

-The Gauss-Newton algorithm can be very efficient for certain types of non-linear regression problems, but it can also be sensitive to the initial parameter estimates and may converge to local minima.
-Therefore, it is important to carefully choose the initial parameter values and to perform multiple runs with different initial values to ensure that you find the best possible solution.
+##To run the code, simply call the jac function with your input data vectors as arguments, like this:

+x = [1, 2, 3, 4, 5];
+y = [2, 4, 6, 8, 10];
+[a, error] = jac(x, y);

+The code will output the estimated parameter values a and the residual error values error.